Cheap Halloween costume ideas

 - Clown: Use mismatched oversized or too small clothes from everyone's closet...to escape the cost of a wig, make a hat from construction paper or use an old one, decorate it outlandishly with flowers, pins, etc...

 - Ninja: Black clothes, my son who is eleven used a pair of stretch pants of mine that were to small for me, they were baggy just like ninja clothes.
 Make a ninja mask out of a small scrap of black cloth.
 Instead of buying make believe weapons, make them out of card- board and color and cover with aluminum foil - easy to make Ninja stars, knife.
-Use long stick or old broom handle for a bo, take two paper towel rolls, connect with piece of twine, cover them with black construction paper and you have num-chucks.
+Take two paper towel rolls, connect with piece of twine, cover them with black construction paper and you have num-chucks.

 - Tourist: loud clothes, camera, hat, maps sticking out of every pocket, use your imagination.

 - Princess: Use one of mom's old slips, hem and take up enough to fit little girl.
-You can get sparkley netting at a discount store for between 75 cents and $1 a yard.
+You can get sparkly netting at a discount store.
 2 or 3 yards attached to the bottom half of the slip will make a billowy skirt.
 Use a long length of it doubled and wrap around the shoulders, clasp it with a pretty pin.
 Mom's jewelry and makeup add the finishing touch.

 - Soldier or hunter: Living in the south, everyone we know has camouflage clothing, just piece together what ever combination you want, apply some paint to the face.
 We borrowed a canteen, compass and backpack from a friend we was a boy scout.

 - Rock Star: Torn clothes, spike their hair using hair spray.
-Make jewelry with safety pins, clip on earrings, the dog's collar :)....paint their face with makeup...
-Only thing we bought was some spray on hair coloring.
+Make jewelry with safety pins, clip on earrings, the dog's collar :).
+Paint their face with makeup.
+The only thing we bought was some spray on hair coloring.